sb-ai-lab/RePlay/README.md

 <a name="contributing"></a>
 ## Contributing to RePlay

-For more details visit [development section in docs](https://sb-ai-lab.github.io/RePlay/pages/installation.html#development)
+We welcome community contributions.
+For details please check our [contributing guidelines](CONTRIBUTING.md).